LuckyDiceRolls

 Badges: (View All)

-I liked the city scape one with the paper skyscrapers
+those are some interesting terrains I liked the city scape one with the paper skyscrapers did you make that? from scratch?

 Yeah, I made the skyscrapers in Illustrator.
 They are pretty basic designs, graphically, but they really help the board pop.
 For miniature games, 3d terrain is a must.